d3-geomap/site/content/docs/map-properties.md

 #### legend - optional

-Defaults to `false`, so you can create your own legend by providing the code to draw it to the `postUpdate` method.
+Defaults to `false`, so you can create your own legend by providing the code to draw it as a callback function to the `postUpdate` method.

 If set to `true` the built-in legend will be displayed.
-You can modify that legend in your `postUpdate` function.
+You can set the width and height of the legend by passing an object with `width` and `height` attributes set to numeric values.

 #### valueScale - optional